Empathetech-LLC/empathetech_flutter_ui/README.md

   - Manually verified with [TalkBack](https://support.google.com/accessibility/android/answer/6006598?hl=en) and [VoiceOver](https://support.apple.com/guide/iphone/turn-on-and-practice-voiceover-iph3e2e415f/ios)
 - User customizable
   - Users can/will have control over colors, fonts, spacing, and so much more
-- Dynamically styled to match OS convention (Apple ecosystem apps will feel native)
+- Dynamically styled to match OS convention (Apple ecosystem apps will feel more native)
   - [Shoutout](#flutter-oss)
 - Responsive to screen size